10 Jun Jobs for Youth in Africa

 “Youth unemployment in Africa is a much more serious problem than climate change and ought to be dealt with urgently.”

-This was a strong statement spoken by Professor Emmanuel Nnadozie, Executive Secretary of the Africa Capacity Building Foundation, during the 5th Africa Think Tanks Summit held in April in Ghana.
-The event focused on the challenge of youth unemployment in Africa, and what he thinks could do to help address it.
+This was a strong statement spoken by Professor Emmanuel Nnadozie, Executive Secretary of the Africa Capacity Building Foundation, during the 5th Africa Think Tanks Summit held this April in Ghana.
+The event focused on the challenge of youth unemployment in Africa, and what think tanks could do to help address it.

 This led the African Development Bank Group to launch a Jobs for Youth in Africa (JFYA) Strategy in 2016.
 This strategy is planned from 2016-2025.
 The ultimate goal of the strategy is to create 25 million jobs for African youth and to equip 50 million youth with a mix of soft and hard skills to increase their employability.

 Furthermore, this aligns with Goal 4 of the UN Sustainable Development goals of: Quality Education.
 “Ensure inclusive and equitable quality education and promote lifelong learning opportunities for all.”
 Major progress has been made in access to education, specifically at the primary school level, for both boys and girls.
 Still, at least 22 million children in 43 countries will miss out on pre-primary education unless the rate of progress doubles.